-Same thing with promoting your products or services related to events like the "Oscars" or "Emmys."
-The trademark lawyers for these organizations watch the Internet, mobile apps, and other advertising venues to find and prosecute violators.
+Trademark lawyers for the owners of these copyrights watch the internet and other advertising venues to find and prosecute violators.

 Why Do Companies Pursue Trademark Infringements?

-The best place to check is to do a search on the U.S. Patent and Trademark Office (USPTO) website.
-Of course, if you see the ® for a registered trademark or a ™ for a trademark in the process of being registered, you know you must include the mark when you're referring to it, and that you must not use this trademarked phrase in a for-profit business.
-So, if you want to make money selling March Madness t-shirts or smartphone apps, think again.
+If you see the ® for a registered trademark or a ™ for a trademark in the process of being registered, you are being notified that you must not use this trademarked phrase without permission in any other business.

 What Happens If I Violate a Trademark?